freeman-lab/gl-material/README.md

 - [gl-lambert-material](https://github.com/freeman-lab/gl-lambert-material)
 - [gl-normal-material](https://github.com/freeman-lab/gl-normal-material)

-If you make one, publish it to npm as `gl-x-material`, and submit a PR to this repo to add it to the list!
+If you make one, publish it to npm as `gl-material-x`, and submit a PR to this repo to add it to the list!

 ## install